Lemon Drop Martini

 Pre-step

 Get 2 martini glasses and a measuring glass.
-Fill a cocktail shaker halfway with ice cubes and pour the ingredients in the cocktail shaker once they are measured out.
+Fill a cocktail shaker halfway with ice cubes and pour the ingredients into the cocktail shaker once they are measured out.

 Also, cut a few lemon slices.
 I like to use thin lemon wheels because they float nicely in the cocktail.